What Is TIP? iShares TIPS Bond ETF

 +

 BlackRock issues TIP under its iShares brand.
-It tracks the Bloomberg U.S. Treasury Inflation-Protected Securities (TIPS) Index, a broad basket of inflation-linked U.S. government bonds.
+It tracks the Bloomberg U.S. Treasury Inflation-Protected Securities (TIPS) Index, a broad portfolio of inflation-linked U.S. government bonds.
 BlackRock iShares is the largest ETF issuer in the world, and TIP is its flagship broad TIPS fund.

 How do TIPS and real yield work?